bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:05:02

-I'm going to contest you on the Asmor review.
+I'm going to contest you on the it has more review.

 Adam Jonas: 00:05:04